Gammon In Cider And Waldorf Salad

 Place the gammon in a large pan.
-Pour in all the cider and half the apple juice to cover the gammon (top up with water if necessary).
-Add the spices.
+Add the cider and half the apple juice over the gammon (top up with water if necessary).
+Add the spices and bay leaves.

 Bring the pan to the boil and discard any scum that floats to the surface.
 Allow to simmer for 45 to 60 minutes until the joint is just cooked.
 Remove from the heat and set aside to cool in the cooking liquor.